Step 4: Full View

 Upon discovering the five-year pattern of systematic non-reporting, should Engineer Intern A have treated the inspector's conduct as a distinct programmatic integrity issue requiring escalation beyond the defect report to Engineer B, or was channeling the full factual record upward to Engineer B a sufficient discharge of the systemic escalation obligation?

-Report Pattern As Programmatic Integrity Issue Board's choice Report to Engineer B both the current defect and the five-year non-reporting pattern, and explicitly characterize the inspector's conduct as a potential programmatic integrity issue warranting a separate review of the inspector's full inspection portfolio and the program's oversight protocols, framing the systemic dimension as a distinct finding alongside the physical defect finding
+O1 Report to Engineer B both the current defect and the five-year non-reporting pattern, and explicitly characterize the inspector's conduct as a potential programmatic integrity issue warranting a separate review of the inspector's full inspection portfolio and the program's oversight protocols, framing the systemic dimension as a distinct finding alongside the physical defect finding Board's choice

 The Systemic Inspection Failure Escalation Obligation requires that a five-year pattern of non-reporting of a visibly obvious defect be treated as evidence of a systemic program failure, distinct from a single missed inspection, and escalated with sufficient specificity to trigger a comprehensive program review, inspector accountability action, and audit of all inspections conducted by the implicated inspector.
 The Subordinate Inspector Oversight and Defect Escalation Obligation reinforces this by requiring Engineer Intern A, in a supervisory capacity over the inspector, to escalate both the defect and the non-reporting pattern to Engineer B with full disclosure of all relevant facts including the duration and pattern of the failure.
 The competing warrant holds that assigning systemic escalation duties to an unlicensed intern may structurally displace Engineer B's independent supervisory accountability, but this rebuttal is foreclosed by the Board's conclusion that the two obligations operate on different planes and are non-zero-sum.